Global Engagement Office (GEO)

 • J-1 Exchange Visitor Program administration

-• New student and scholar orientation
+• New student and scholar initial and ongoing orientation

 • Cultural, cross-cultural and social activities